markjgardner/markjgardner.github.io/_posts/2018-11-13-12-factor-terraform.md

 ### Deploying across environments

 Now comes the easy part, deploying our artifact into our target environments.
-For the most part this is pretty much in line with the practices outlined by Hashicorp.
-There are two main difference
+For the most part this is pretty much in-line with the practices outlined by Hashicorp.
+There are three main differences:
   1. Rather than attaching the release pipeline to our git repo, we use the bundle produced by the build stage as our source.
   2. Because we bundle the dependencies into the build artifact, we do not need nor want to re-initialize during deployment.
+  3. Our deployment will build a new plan for each environment and immediately deploy it, ensuring that we are enforcing the full definition against the environment with each deployment (as opposed to a stale plan that was generated non-contemporaneously).

 ![An example terraform release pipeline](/media/images/releasepipeline.png)